Lindsey Nelson: Personal life and retirement

 Television broadcasts featuring Nelson were notable for his multi-colored plaid sports jackets.
 He reportedly owned 335 of them at one time.
 During a broadcast, his jackets often clashed with the set and produced a scintillation effect in the broadcast image.
 But he figured that if fans could see rather than just hear broadcasts, he might as well give them something interesting to talk about.
 Nelson's television fashion sense was an inspiration for Jim Brockmire, the title character played by Hank Azaria in the IFC series.

 After his retirement from active broadcasting, he moved to Knoxville, Tennessee, to an apartment across the Tennessee River from the University of Tennessee campus from which he had a view of Neyland Stadium, the Vols' home football field.
-He wrote an autobiographical memoir entitled Hello Everybody, I'm Lindsey Nelson, his landmark opening phrase.

 Nelson died of Parkinson's disease at age 76 on June 10, 1995, in Atlanta, Georgia.
 He is buried in Polk Memorial Gardens in Columbia.
 His wife, Mickie, died in 1973.
 They had two daughters, Nancy and Sharon.